 Starting a blog can help highlight your current work, showcase your skills and ultimately pull in new clients as a result.
 Particularly important if you happen to be an expert in a particular field.

 Writing a blog gives you a chance to show off and create a personal brand.
 It’s not hard to learn how to set up a self-hosted WordPress blog and showcase your work on your own domain.

 If a client is searching for something in particular and you happen to write a blog about it, then you immediately prove your value to them.
 And so you’ve already half-sold yourself before they have even potentially made contact.

 Ultimately, in order to sell yourself well, you will need to improve your online appearance.
 And a blog is one of the best ways to do just that.

-There are a dozen or more free sales or marketing tools out there in the world.
-And so you should be using at least one of them when it comes to selling yourself as a freelancer.
+There are hundreds of free marketing courses and tools to promote a business online.
+And so you should be using at least a few of them when it comes to selling yourself as a freelancer.